ThomasGus/uw-cybersec-huskey-manager/README.md

 2. **Get Your Phone’s IP Address**: You will need your phone’s IP address in order to spoof it.

 	**iPhone:** Go to Settings > Wi-Fi
-Tap the ⓘ icon of the connected Wi-Fi network
+Tap the ⓘ icon of the connected Wi-Fi network.
 Scroll down to IPV4 Address for the IP Address.
 Write down the address.

-	**Android:** Go to Settings > Network & Internet > Wi-Fi Tap the connected network
+	**Android:** Go to Settings > Network & Internet > Wi-Fi Tap the connected network.
-Look for IP address under advanced settings
+Look for IP address under advanced settings.
 Write down your phone’s IP address.

-3. **Get Your Computer’s IP Address**: Open your terminal or command prompt and run the following command:
+4. **Get Your Computer’s IP Address**: Open your terminal or command prompt and run the following command:

  	**Windows:** `ipconfig Look under` ‘Wireless LAN adapter Wi-Fi for IPv4 address